JochemTolsma/homepage/content/courses/_index.md

 [^3]: That individuals are interconnected and hence that observations are not independent can be seen as a **nuisance**.
 That our observations are not independent violates many assumptions of analysis techniques that social scientists commonly apply (e.g. OLS).
 In order to correctly estimate the effects of interest we need to take these interdependencies into account with social network analysis techniques.
   However, that individuals are interconnected and hence that observations are correlated or co-vary also is **theoretically interesting**.
 It gives rise to a complete new type of research questions.
 Where normally our research questions refer to describing or explaining the variance between individuals (e.g. why individuals differ) the new set of research questions refer to describing and explaining the covariance between individuals (why some people are more (dis)similar to one another than others.)

+## Definitions

+Social Network Perspective
+: It is the acknowledgment that:
+1. Individuals are embedded within social networks - no man is an island -  and that this has consequences for our theories.
+2. Empiracal bservations of individuals are not always independent and that the (complex) interdependencies between observations have  consequences for many of our traditional research methods which assume independence of observations.

+Applying a social network perspective leads to theoretical and methodological advancements.
+A social network perspective is no theory and no method.

 <!---
 ## Definitions